doug65536/lrumap/README.md

 This method is consistent with the behavior of [`Array.prototype.some`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).

-It is **not safe** to call any function that modifies the map during the iteration.

 **`callback`** defined as `function(value, key, map)`

 **`this`** is set to the value supplied in `thisArg`